 Israel – from the land of Israel to the State of Israel.
 We teach advocacy skills.

 Hebrew – reading, writing and communicating in Hebrew, our shared language.

 Students may travel a number of paths to take part in BJE’s Jewish Learning Journey:

 The BJE Jewish Learning Journey in Primary School provides a foundational knowledge of Jewish traditions, festivals, lifecycle and history and commences with SRE (Special Religious Education) or ‘Scripture’ as it’s commonly called.
 BJE is the only authorised provider of Jewish SRE in Primary and High School.

-The Extension program was developed to allow students to further explore their Jewish heritage, history, culture and values in an experiential and relevant manner.
+The Extension program was developed to allow students to further explore their Jewish heritage, history, culture and values in an experiential and relevant manner, and supplements what students learn in SRE classes.
 This fee-paying program is offered before school in some centres and after school in others.

 BJE’s Hebrew program has been developed to engage Australian children and allow them to build Hebrew skills as they progress through the program.
 A range of skills are taught, including conversation and reading skills.